Don Brash: Member of Parliament

 On 26 April 2002, shortly before the 2002 general election, Brash resigned as Reserve Bank governor to stand for parliament as a candidate for the National party.
 He was placed on its party list and as such obtained a parliamentary seat.
 Brash immediately joined National's front bench as its spokesman on finance.

 In October 2003, Brash publicly challenged Bill English for the position of Parliamentary Leader of the National Party.
 English had gradually lost support within the party, but Brash's victory in any leadership-contest against English seemed by no means guaranteed.
 Brash's decision to make his challenge public caused some criticism, with some party supporters perceiving that an open leadership dispute could damage the party's image.
 However, by breaking with the tradition of operating secretly, Brash calculated that people would see him as an honest "anti-politician" – a notion central to his personal brand.
-After leading National to its worst-ever election result in 2002, English was sacked the following year in favor of Don Brash.
+After leading National to its worst-ever election result in 2002, English was sacked the following year in favour of Don Brash.